OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 # Move rows across tables by saving filters, then processing and reapplying the filters

-This script achieves the following:
+This script does the following:

 * Select rows from the source table where the value in a column is equal to _some value_.
 * Move all selected rows into another (target) table on another worksheet.